tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

 ### Part Three - get rid of the remaining dependencies:

 The code we wrote in Part Two above works well, but as mentioned in the intro, two of the modules contain hard-coded *dependencies* on the 'app` global.
 Some people might stop refactoring at this point and say "good enough" - but that's not how we roll!
 To fix this properly, we are actually going to re-structure the app one more time so that we can pass arguments into the modules.
 This also necessitates getting rid of the Iffys.
-So we are going to tear this code apart one last time, but it will be worth it!
+So we are going to tear this code apart one last time, but it will be worth it to make the code right!

 1. First, we need to look at our modules one at a time to look for the actual dependencies they have on global variables:
   - **utilities.js** does not depend on any global variables or functions.
 As a matter of fact, all of the functions in this file are highly re-usable ["pure functions"](https://en.wikipedia.org/wiki/Pure_function), which do not produce any side effects.